kristianmandrup/puppeteer-browser-agent/README.md

 These actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
 Some actions may currently be incomplete but should include the required infrastructure.

+Any action must have an async `execute` function which performs the given action.

+Action classes can extend either of the abstract classes `BaseDriverAction` or `ElementAction`. `ElementAction` is useful for actions that directly interact with page elements, whereas `BaseDriverAction` is for more general actions that do not interact with page elements.

 ## Action definitions

 ```ts